Pneumococcal Vaccine

 PPSV23 (23-valent pneumococcal polysaccharide vaccine): PPSV 23 is recommended for active immunization for preventing pneumococcal disease caused by the 23 serotypes of streptococcus pneumoniae (1, 2, 4, 3, 5, 6B, 7F, 8, 9N and 9V, 10A, 11A, 12F, 14, 15B, 17F, 18C, 19A and 19F, 20, 22F, 23F, and 33F).

-• PPSV23 is approved in individuals≥ 50 age.
+• PPSV23 is approved in individuals age ≥ 50 years.

 Mechanism of Action

 Both vaccines promote active immunization against the serotypes of the conjugate and capsular polysaccharides contained in the formulation of the vaccine.
-Immunity develops approximately 2 to 3 weeks after vaccination and lasts five years.
+Immunity develops approximately 2 to 3 weeks after vaccination and lasts 5 years.
 However, in children and the elderly, re-immunization may be necessary sooner.

 PCV13